2017 OHSU Commercialization Conference

 Brian Druker, M.D.

-Director, OHSU Knight Cancer Institute; Associate Dean, OHSU School of Medicine - oncology
+Director, Knight Cancer Institute, OHSU and Associate Dean, School of Medicine — Oncology, OHSU

 Dr. Druker's research is focused on translating knowledge of molecular pathogenesis of cancer into specific therapies, and investigating optimal use of these molecularly-targeted agents.
 His preclinical studies led to the development of imatinib (Gleevec) for chronic myelogenous leukemia; he spearheaded highly successful clinical trials of imatinib, which led to FDA approval in record time, resulting in a paradigm-shift in cancer treatment from non-specific chemotherapy to highly-targeted therapeutic agents.
 Dr. Druker also serves as a JELD-WEN Chair of Leukemia Research and a Howard Hughes Medical Institute investigator.